stenhaug/dssg_stanford/weekly_material/week1/day_three.md

 Once all of your data is tidy, save it on Nero.
 Other groups will be using it.
 The data should be saved to: `/share/pi/dssg/platelet/collab_data/`

+The other groups will also be repeating your analysis!
+Make sure your code works and is reproducible.
 A couple things to focus on as you finish up:
  * **names** should be informative! of files, of functions, etc
- * the function takes as input one dataset and outputs another
- * you should have one file with this function
+ * use functions
- * document the function! what does it do? what are the inputs? outputs?
+ * document! what does it do? what are the inputs? outputs?
- * how did you run it on all the data? provide this code
+ * how did you run it on all the data? provide this code in RMarkdown
  * put all of the rest of your scratch code in a separate `sandbox_<group>` directory

 Once it is all pushed to your branch on GitLab, put in a `Merge Request` for the code on your branch.